stephenh/bindgen/README.markdown

 * Document options, `fixRawTypes`, `bindgen.log`, etc.
 * Package a `bindgen-profiled` that has post-processed/something basic wall clock timing for performance analysis
 * Make `Util.resolveTypeVarIfPossible` go away in favor of `Types.memberOf` (if possible)
+  * Looks like not--`Types.getMemberOf` doesn't resolve the generic in `setFoo(T foo)` when inherited by a `Child extends Parent<String>`
+  * Probably needs the type `Parent<String>` passed to it, which would mean remembering which super-type we're on instead of using `getAllMembers`
+  * Perhaps this would be solved by having child bindings inherit from the parent, e.g. `ChildBindingPath extends ParentBindingPath<String>`